Piano Recital: Beatrice Rana

 That does not imply that a pianist can’t produce an interesting, valuable, even valid interpretation and offer an enriching experience.
 Though, ideally, I think that the listener should be aware of the fact that what (s)he is hearing is strictly outside of Bach’s realm, does and can not correspond to the composer’s original intent.
 Such interpretations ought to be viewed as transcriptions or arrangements by the artist, even if all notes are played “exactly as found in the score”.

 The artist opened the Grave part of the Sinfonia with very pronounced double-punctuations (as typical and appropriate for an overture in French style), starting ff, followed by a decrescendo, then doing a short crescendo again for the transition to the Andante part.
 Throughout the Partita, she articulated carefully—as much as feasible on a concert grand.
-She used moderate dynamics to compensate for instrumental limitations in the area of Klangrede / articulation detail.
+Beatrice Rana used moderate dynamics to compensate for instrumental limitations in the area of Klangrede / articulation detail.
 Compared to typical harpsichord interpretations, the fugue was fast and virtuosic.
 This is in line with what pianists typically do in this and similar movements (see above), substituting virtuosity for the harpsichord’s detailed articulation language.
 Harpsichordists usually play this much slower.

 The Allemande featured soft articulation, again unpretentious playing.
 In the first passage(s), ornaments were used sparingly (less than annotated).
 However, in the repeats (which were also differentiated dynamically), this was compensated by richer / additional (and very fitting, well-adapted) ornamentation.
 I found this to be in line with what we know about baroque playing style.